 Equality, ethnic origin, national identity, any summer schools/taster courses you attended, care and parental education, and occupational background.
 These questions aren’t compulsory or used for selection purposes – they’re just helpful for statistics.

-4. Student finance (UK applicants only)
+4. Student finance (UK and EU applicants only)

 This page might appear if certain questions are answered in the ‘personal details’ sections.